-- Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
-Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning. - We timetable daily Phonics lessons for any child in Year 2 who is not fully fluent at reading or has not passed the Phonics Screening Check.
+Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
+Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.
+If gaps remain persistent, those specific children are given daily Catch-up intervention using the Little Wandle guidance.

+We timetable daily phonics lessons for any child in Year 2 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources - at pace. - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan Phonics 'catch-up' lessons to address specific reading/writing gaps.
+We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up and Catch-up resources - at pace.

+If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics 'catch-up' lessons to address specific reading/writing gaps.
 These short, sharp lessons last 10 minutes and take place at least three times a week.